Skip to main content

 Once all is agreed and settled, if you need it, our colleagues can help you protect your compensation through PI trusts or arrange a referral for investment advice.

-How can Thorntons help?
+How can Thorntons help with historic abuse claims?

 Getting the right legal support and advice will make a big difference to the success of a historic abuse claim.
 Our specialist Personal Injury team are on hand to help when you feel ready to discuss making a claim and we deal with all enquiries on a strictly private and confidential basis.